postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
-This request looks like it contains sensitive information in the URL.
+This request looks like it has sensitive information in the URL.
 An attacker could exploit this sensitive information. | Avoid using sensitive information (like API keys, access tokens, auth credentials, usernames, and passwords) in URLs since they can be captured in web server logs.
 Use body and headers for this information.

 #### Sensitive data exposure in URL

 Issue description | Possible fix
 --- | ---
-This request looks like it contains sensitive information in the URL.
+This request looks like it has sensitive information in the URL.
 An attacker could exploit this sensitive information. | Avoid using sensitive information (like API keys, access tokens, auth credentials, usernames, and passwords) in URLs since they can be captured in web server logs.
 Use body and headers for this information.

 ## Injection